syvita/bithority/README.md

 ## Bithority Solution

 Bithority uses smart contracts on the Stacks blockchain to raise funds for mining operations from investors.
 New miners can raise capital for buying ASICs and developing their operation, while investors get a share of the hash power that the miners create.
-Therefore, Bithority practically act as a Bitcoin hashrate rental service that benefits both miners and investors by sharing Bitcoin mining economy and its profit piece of cake! https://github.com/labs3/bithority/blob/main/Drawings/Bithority_158.jpg
+Therefore, Bithority practically act as a Bitcoin hashrate rental service that benefits both miners and investors by sharing Bitcoin mining economy and some piece of its profitability cake! https://github.com/labs3/bithority/blob/main/Drawings/Bithority_158.jpg

 As such, any miner around the world, no matter where, that has enough facilities to plug in a mining farm can then connect it to Bithority protocol and rent his hashrate.
 No need of any reputation or credential, KYC, bureacracy, jurisdictional compliance and no need of nothing except pluging his farm into Bithority!
 On the other side, any-scale invetsors, from very small to big ones, can join the Bithority platform to select their favorite miner and hashrate to invest their favorite amount to participate in Bitcoin mining from all over the world!

 *add more here guys lol*